beautyscribbles/pianly/README.md

 # Acknowledgments

-* Holberton School staff - For the help, advice and resources they provided us with during this project and during all our curriculum.

 * Cohort 15 and all Holberton students - For your friendship, invaluable support, and insight not only for this project, but over the last year.

-* Our dogs (or friends' dogs) - For the inspiration, courage and love they brought us when we were working hard and tired.

-* Romain Bonhomme - For his incredible Vue.js knowledge and overall front-end good practices.

-* Valentin Roudge - For his help and advice in Node.js and architecture best practices.

 * YOU - For reading this documentation and testing out **Pianly**.
 We hope you enjoyed the ride!

 # Related projects

-* [AirBnB Clone](https://github.com/beautyscribbles/AirBnB_clone_v2): a simple web app made in Python, Flask, and JQuery.
+* [AirBnB Clone](https://github.com/beautyscribbles/AirBnB_clone): a simple web app made in Python, Flask, and JQuery.

 * [Simple Shell](https://github.com/trinixei/simple_shell): a command line interpreter that replicates the sh program.